koodaamo/aiostalk/README.rst

 aiostalk is a small and shameless Python client library for communicating with the `beanstalkd`_ work queue.

-It is based on another library called `greenstalk`_ by Justin Mayhew.
+It is built on another library called `greenstalk`_ by Justin Mayhew.

 Getting Started